Welcome

 glad to have met, and their music was well received.
 Red Light can crash at my house any time.

-NMC and Theatre 99 coming up soon.
-Please check it out here and
+There is a Fundraiser for the NMC and Theatre 99 coming up soon.
+Please check it out here and come

-come support!
+support!
 We need it, and you'll love it.

 Lastly: Nathan Koci, Bill Carson, Nick Jenkins, and I are in the midst of rehearsing a play with